Malisha4065/JavaP2PFileTransfer/README.md

 # Java P2P File Transfer

 This is a simple peer-to-peer file transfer application in Java.
-You can start one peer in receive mode to listen for incoming file transfers, and another peer in send mode to send files.
+When you run the peer, it prompts you to send or receive files interactively.

 ## Prerequisites